Propeller’s free workshops to develop creative digital skills continues with the introduction of augmented reality.

-Edie Jo Murray will be running 4 online augmented reality workshops.
+Edie Jo Murray will be running 4 augmented reality workshops.
 She is a BOM Fellow, digital practitioner and approaches workshops through a lived experience of neurodivergence.
 Edie will take participants through a 4-step series of workshops that will introduce the world of AR.
 Workshops will explore a number of free or low cost methods for creating AR artwork that are accessible to individuals.
 Suitable for beginners, these sessions focus on techniques that require minimal coding and no prior knowledge of AR or web development.

 Session 1: An introduction to AR

 An overview of the basics of augmented reality and the different solutions available for making your own AR artwork.
 Edie will share their own experiences of working with AR as an individual artist with little tech expertise, showcasing 4 different easy-to-use approaches.
 You will get a chance to try out some AR experiences and talk about individual goals for what you’d like to make.
 (The 4 methods covered are AR.js, Vuforia, Spark AR and <model-viewer>)

 Session 2: Sourcing or creating models

 Saturday 5th February from 2-4pm

 Learn where to source free 3D assets for your AR scenes.
 We will cover the different file formats you can use and best practices for using 3D models in webAR.
 We will also cover a quick and fun way to create your own models using the 3D scanning app Qlone.
 (I may briefly touch on options for creating your own models from scratch but won’t spend too much time on that as it’s such a big topic that could be it’s own course!)

 Saturday 12th February from 2-4pm